mrchrisneal/DashPad/docs/index.md

 ## DashPad is for you if...

-- You have old tablets gathering dust
+✅ You have old tablets gathering dust

-- You want lightweight system monitoring without a database
+✅ You want lightweight system monitoring without a database

-- You prefer simple, visual monitoring displays
+✅ You prefer simple, visual monitoring displays

-- You run home servers or small infrastructure
+✅ You run home servers or small infrastructure

-- You value resource efficiency
+✅ You value resource efficiency

-- You want at-a-glance system health visibility
+✅ You want at-a-glance system health visibility

 ## DashPad is NOT for you if...

-- You need historical data storage or trending
+❌ You need historical data storage (at least, for more than one hour)

-- You require complex alerting rules
+❌ You require complex alerting rules

-- You want a full monitoring stack
+❌ You want a full monitoring stack

-- You need Windows support
+❌ You need Windows support

-- You require user management or multi-tenancy
+❌ You require user management or multi-tenancy

-- You need to monitor many dozens of servers
+❌ You need to monitor multiple dozens of servers

-- You're uncomfortable leaving electronics on and plugged in constantly
+❌ You're uncomfortable leaving electronics on and plugged in constantly

 ## Architecture Overview